 A whole-food diet, consisting of a large variety of colourful ingredients is the most important step you can take in this regard.
 When thinking about improving our immunity, we need to focus on preventing inflammation in the body – this is where the ‘anti-inflammatory diet’ comes into play.

 Anti-inflammatory foods have inbuilt (the way nature intended) vitamins and minerals as well as antioxidant capabilities which have been proven to optimise immunity.

 These include green leafy and colourful veggies and herbs/spices (including turmeric, garlic, onions, ginger); whole fruits and berries; all nuts and seeds; grains and good quality protein sources such as wild-caught fish, organic/ pasture-fed animals.

-Foods that have been proven to increase fertility and hence interfere negatively with your immune system include sugar, alcohol, pre-packaged / processed foods which tend to contain trans (bad) fats, preservatives and other un-pronounceable chemicals.
+Foods that have been proven to decrease fertility and hence interfere negatively with your immune system include sugar, alcohol, pre-packaged / processed foods which tend to contain trans (bad) fats, preservatives and other un-pronounceable chemicals.

 And please don’t forget to keep your body’s cells well-hydrated by drinking plenty of water i.e. 2-3 litres a day – preferably filtered.

 We all know that smoking affects our immune system, but many of us don’t realise that there are other chemicals in the environment that are known to interfere with the healthy/normal functioning of our bodies, especially our hormonal system.
 These chemicals are called ‘endocrine disruptors’.
 They are found in plastic containers (including drink bottles), non-stick cookware, pesticides, herbicides and weed killers that are sprayed on conventional foods.